GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

 _Resolution_ is the amount of information in a single frame of video, given as the number of logical pixels in each dimension.
 I provide more information about this concept [later in this series of lessons](../resolution).

-In the next section, you'll examine these characteristics using two command line
-tools: Shaka Packager and FFmpeg.
+In [Application basics](../application-basics/), I'll show you how to examine these characteristics using two command line tools: Shaka Packager and FFmpeg.